 Creating a Chrome Extension with Manifest V3

 Chrome extensions are a great way to add functionality to the browser and enhance user experience.
-With the introduction of Manifest V3, Google has made the process of building extensions more secure, performant, and privacy-conscious.
-In this article, we will walk through the steps to create a simple Chrome extension using Manifest V3.
+With Manifest V3, Google has made the process more secure, performant, and privacy-conscious.

 What is Manifest V3?

-Manifest V3 is the latest version of Chrome’s extension platform.
-It offers several improvements over Manifest V2, including:
+Manifest V3 is the latest version of Chrome's extension platform.
+It offers several improvements over Manifest V2, including enhanced security, better privacy standards, and optimized performance.

 Setting Up the Project